-Nowadays, Karaites usually adopt local languages but some of those living in Eastern Europe can still speak the original Karaite.
+Nowadays, Karaites usually adopt local languages, but some of those living in Eastern Europe can still speak the original Karaite language: Karaim.
 It came into existence in Crimea and belongs to the Turkic group of languages.
 Even though it has evolved and assimilated many words from Eastern European languages, some remnants of early-medieval Turkish can be found in its vocabulary.

-During the inter-war period Poland witnessed a renaissance of the Karaite language with books, magazines and poetry being written and published in Karaite.
-Aleksander Mardkowicz, the publisher of the most popular magazine – The Karaim Voice / Karaj Awazy managed to publish a Karaite-German-Polish dictionary.
-Although its revival was brutally interrupted by World War II, Karaites living in Poland remain the last ones to use Karaite as the liturgical language instead of Hebrew.
+During the Interwar period, Poland witnessed a renaissance of the Karaite language with books, magazines and poetry being written and published in Karaim.
+Aleksander Mardkowicz, the publisher of the most popular magazine – Karaj Awazy (The Karaim Voice) managed to publish a Karaim-German-Polish dictionary.
+Although its revival was brutally interrupted by World War II, Karaites living in Poland remain the last ones to use Karaim as the liturgical language instead of Hebrew.

 Karaim words to know: